amp-labs/docs/v1.0/defining-integrations/proxy-actions.md

 # Make API calls

 All proxy actions expose an API with the base of `https://proxy.withampersand.com`.
 When making a passthrough call, simply replace the base URL with the Ampersand proxy URL.
 For example, instead of making a request to `https://subdomain.my.salesforce.com/services/data/v56.0/sobjects/Account`, making the same request to `https://proxy.withampersand.com/services/data/v56.0/sobjects/Account`.
-To see a list of all the API base URLs we proxy to, see the [providers.yaml file](https://github.com/amp-labs/connectors/blob/main/providers/providers.yaml) in our connectors library.
+To see a list of all the API base URLs we proxy to, see the [catalog file](https://github.com/amp-labs/connectors/blob/main/providers/catalog.go) in our connectors library.

 Keep the request body and HTTP verb the same, and add these additional headers so Ampersand knows how to deliver the API request: